 In 2020, I put the knowledge gained in this course to practical use in relation to parties in Iran.
 The deceased was domiciled in Australia at the time of his death leaving a young wife who had yet to obtain her visa to join him.
 This dispute required a working knowledge of Sharia Law as well as the law in Queensland.

 An interesting Will case - in this instance, the Court found an unsent text message was a Will.

 Radford v White QSC 306

 Continuing on the theme of interesting methods of creating a Will - in this case, it was declared that a video recording formed a Will.

 In this case, the Judge gave some sage advice about the way evidence is required to be provided in applications for provision from estates and made some comments about my soapbox issue - costs.

 Changes to the Guardianship and Administration Act 2000 (Qld), the Powers of Attorney Act 1998 (Qld) and the Public Guardian Act 2014 (Qld)

 On 26 March 2019, the Guardianship and Administration and Other Legislation Amendment Bill 2018 was passed.
 A number of the provisions have not yet been proclaimed.
 It will provide further powers to both the Public Guardian (Qld) - by allowing any investigation started by them to continue even after an adult has died - and to QCAT - in a number of areas but in particular, in allowing the Tribunal to appoint an Administrator for a missing person and also allowing the Tribunal to order an administrator to pay compensation for loss.
-There are many more changes and you can read the Bill here:
+These changes commenced on 30 November 2020.
+You can read the Bill here: